matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 configuring the build triggers, even though the URL and API key are correct.
 If this is the case, please ensure you [configure CORS](http://help.octopusdeploy.com/discussions/problems/42234-access-control-allow-origin-headers-not-being-sent-with-options-responses-from-api-321#comment_38476446) on the Octopus Deploy server.

-You will need most like need to execute `Octopus.Server.exe configure --webCorsWhitelist=teamcity.example.com` on your Octopus Deploy server (changing teamcity.example.com for your TeamCity server's URL).
+You will most likely need to execute `Octopus.Server.exe configure --webCorsWhitelist=teamcity.example.com` on your Octopus Deploy server (changing teamcity.example.com for your TeamCity server's URL).

 # Outstanding items